ChmielewskiKamil/ethernaut-foundry/src/levels/03-CoinFlip/README.md

 ```

 This is where things started getting weird.
 My script always returned values
 smaller than `1`.
-This would mean that they would be rounded to `0` in the
+This would mean that the outcome would be rounded to `0` in
-`flip()` function and you would never win.
-This is the sample output from the
+the `flip()` function and you would never win.
+This is the sample output from
-program:
+the program:

 ![Incorrect output from the CoinFlip.sh](https://github.com/ChmielewskiKamil/ethernaut-foundry/blob/coin-flip-level3/img/CoinFlipScript-incorrect-output.png?raw=true)